spanoselias/TestingSQLCompliance/README.md

 This project aims to build a complete framework for testing the SQL-Compliance of current DBMSs ( PostgreSQL, MySQL, IBM DB2, MS Server sql, Oracle Database).
-The core component of the framework is consisted by the random SQL generator tool, the comparison tool and the datafiller for genereate random realistic data.
+The core component of the framework is consisted by the random SQL generator tool, the comparison tool and the datafiller for generate random realistic data.
 The project is implemented in Java Programming Language.
-This framework will be useful for not only checking existing DBMSs but most importantly, to check new DBMSs.
+Moreover, this framework is implemented in such a way that a new DBMS can be added efficiently without the need to change the whole code.

 ### Compilation & Run instructions using PostgreSQL